Recurrence versus Transience for Weight-Dependent Random Connection Models: Introduction and statement of results

-For a summary of the results we refer to Figure \ref{figRecurTrans}. {Arguably, the preferential attachment and sum kernels are the most interesting, but also technically the most involved models, and may therefore be considered as the main contribution of the present paper.} Indeed, the results for the product kernel are in correspondence with the findings of Heydenreich, Jorritsma and Hulshof \cite{HeydeHulshJorri17}. {The only detailed result for the behaviour at the critical point $\beta_c$ concerns the plain kernel \eqref{eqPlainKernel}, see~\cite{HeydeHofstLastMatzk19}.
-However, note that Berger \cite{Berge02} had previously shown that there is no infinite cluster in long range percolation at $\beta=\beta_c$ if $\delta<2$, a result that was later adapted to the product kernel \cite{DepreWuthr19} and that can be shown to remain true for our model whenever $\delta<2$, cf.\ the discussion on p.~\pageref{percfindiscussion}.
-Different parametrisations have been used for the various models that can be treated in our framework, we have provided a translation in Table \ref{tabTranslation}.}
+For a summary of the results we refer to Figure \ref{figRecurTrans}. {Arguably, the preferential attachment and sum kernels are the most interesting, but also technically the most involved models, and may therefore be considered as the main contribution of the present paper.} Indeed, the results for the product kernel are in correspondence with the findings of Heydenreich, Jorritsma and Hulshof \cite{HeydeHulshJorri17}.
+The behaviour at the critical point $\beta_c$ for the the plain kernel \eqref{eqPlainKernel} for $d\geq2$, has recently been investigated in \cite{HeydeHofstLastMatzk19} and, in the framework of long-range percolation, in \cite{Hutch21}.
+However, note that Berger \cite{Berge02} had previously shown that there is no infinite cluster in long range percolation at $\beta=\beta_c$ if $\delta<2$, a result that was later adapted to the product kernel \cite{DepreWuthr19} and that can be shown to remain true for our model whenever $\delta<2$, cf.\ the footnote on p.~\pageref{percfindiscussion}.
+Different parametrisations have been used for the various models that can be treated in our framework, we have provided a translation in Table \ref{tabTranslation}.

-{\bf Overview of the paper.} Before we prove our results, we describe the model in a more rigorous manner in Section \ref{secModel}.
-In Section \ref{secTransience}, we treat the transience regimes indicated in Theorem~\ref{thmRecurTrans}.
-The recurrence results for dimension $d=2$ are established in Section~\ref{secRecurrence}. {Finally, a few basic results from electrical network theory, which are used frequently in our proofs, are collected in the appendix.}